780APM/780APM.github.io/README.txt

+# Portfolio Repository

-This repository serves as the repository and hosting platform for my GitHub portfolio.
-It originated from an HTML5 template discovered on HTML5 UP and has been customized to align with my specific requirements.
+This repository serves as the hosting platform for my GitHub portfolio.
+It is based on an HTML5 template from **HTML5 UP**, which has been customized to meet my specific requirements.

+## Overview

+- **Template**: Built upon an HTML5 UP template, retaining full credit for the original design and code.
+- **Custom Modifications**: All modifications made to the original code align with open-source principles.
+- **Images**: All images used in this portfolio are sourced from **Unsplash** and are open-source.

+## License

-While full credit for the initial code composition goes to its original creators, it is important to note that all assets, including code modifications, are distributed under the open-source principle.
+This project adheres to open-source principles.
+While credit for the initial code composition goes to its original creators, all assets and modifications are shared under the same open-source guidelines.

-Additionally, all images used are open source and can be found on the Unsplash website.
+## Acknowledgments

+- **HTML5 UP**: For providing the foundational template.
+- **Unsplash**: For offering high-quality open-source images.